AshlingnLog/GroceryList/README.md

 # List application in React

-Module 13 of MIT xPro Full Stack Bootcamp - React  To Do list
+Module 13 of MIT xPro Full Stack Bootcamp - React  To Do list made into Grocery list

 I forked from: https://smoltypo.github.io/List-React/